jackycorbs/devtank-dtlib/README.md

 It's all designed to be simple.

-To be able to select and edit tests, leave off the "--production" argument.
+To be able to select and edit tests, add the "--super" argument.